usnistgov/NFIQ2/NFIQ2/NFIQ2Algorithm/doc/nfiq2_tool.1.md

 OPTIONS
 =======
-**-i** _image/record/directory/rs_
-: Allows for explicit _image/record/directory/rs_ arguments to be passed.
-Using this option with a _image/record/directory/rs_ is equivalent to providing file paths directly to **nfiq2**.

-**-f** _batch_
-: Batch files.
-A batch file is a plain text file, where each line is the path to a file to process.

-**-o** _file_
-: Write all output to be printed to _file_. _file_ will be overwritten if it exists.

-**-j** _threads_
-: Indicates the number of worker _threads_ that will be spawned when running batch or RecordStore operations.
-This number may exceed the number of physical cores on a user's system; however, a warning will appear asking if the user would like to proceed or change the number of _threads_ to equal the number of physical cores.
-Note that one additional thread will be spawned for coordinating output.

 **-a**
 : Actionable quality output.
 Provides additonal actionable quality feedback pertainting to each processed fingerprint image.

-**-v**
-: Verbose output.
-Provides individual native quality measures computed during the calculation of the overall quality score.

 **-b**
 : Verbose output.
 Provides individual quality component values mapped [0-100] of the native quality measures computed during the calculation of the overall quality score.
 These values are required for inclusion in ISO/IEC 29794-1:2024 quality blocks.

-**-q**
-: Speed.
-Provides elapsed time for computation of each native quality measure.

 **-d**
 : Debug.
 Provides additional information pertaining to program execution and details each step of computation.